OCWC22/RL-stablebaseline-scientist/coding_updates_1.md

 - Apply hyperparameter tuning to improve DQN performance on CartPole
 - Extend benchmark testing to more complex environments
 - Implement custom neural network architectures to potentially improve performance
+- Compare with PPO in terms of sample efficiency and stability across different random seeds
-- Create visualization tools to better understand and compare learning dynamics across algorithms
+- Implement visualization tools to better understand and compare learning dynamics across algorithms

 ## 05-03-2025 - Optimized DQN Implementation for CartPole-v1